one-among-us/data/people/Dethelly/page.en.md

 A and her other online friends couldn't persuade her, so they called for first aid as a last resort.
 Because they didn't know her exact location, the ambulance left after more than half an hour had passed.

-Unfortunately, Sugar was in critical condition when the ambulance arrived at Second People's Hospital of Yubei District of Chongqing.
+Unfortunately, Sugar was in critical condition when the ambulance arrived at the Second People's Hospital of Yubei District of Chongqing.
 And she passed away in the early morning of the next day due to chemical poisoning.

 ## After her departure